James4Ever0/notes/Everything you need to startup your media project꞉ viral video generator, viral video analyzer, trend analyzer, automated ema.md

 #### [Wisecut](https://www.wisecut.video)

+Short videos can attract your viewers and converting them into followers (to view more of your long videos).
 [Make short videos](https://www.wisecut.video/post/leverage-short-videos-to-grow-your-audience) with music, subtitles and facial recognition auto-reframe

 It is listed among an [AI marketing tools list](https://github.com/mhmmyu/awesomeAI), which mentions copywriting, social media/email/blog marketing text/content generation, text to video